IntelSmartEdge/docs/experience-kits/private-wireless-experience-kit.md

 5G network functions such as DU and UPF are real-time, time-sensitive applications that require the allocation of dedicated CPU cores.

 The example below shows CPU core allocation using the default CPU configuration with hyper-threading enabled and BIOS settings `MADT core enumeration` set to `linear`.
-See an example configuration below: [Set isolated CPU cores](#set-isolated-CPU-cores)
+See an example configuration below:

 | NUMA |   0    |    1   |   2    |    3   |    4   |    5   |    6   |    7   |    8   |   9    |   10   |   11   |   12   |   13   |   14   |   15   |   16   |   17   |   18    |   19    |   20    |   21    |   ...   |   31    |
 | ---- | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------ | ------- | ------- | ------- | ------- | ------- | ------- |